arula-ai/copilot-governance-lab-java/LAB_ACTION_GUIDE.md

 ## Stage 0 – Environment Setup

-- Agent Mode: `#runInTerminal #setup-lab.sh`, make sure both chat variables are actually linked if copying/pasting
+- Agent Mode: `#runInTerminal ./scripts/setup-lab.sh`, make sure both chat variables are actually linked if copying/pasting
 - Agent Mode: `#runInTerminal mvn spring-boot:run` (initial build issues are fine)
 - Hand-Off: run `/hand-off` summarize setup status and blockers, you'll notice it isn't able to run the editFile tool.
 This is on purpose; You should add it yourself then re-run the /hand-off command